rbardaji/mooda/docs/versions/mooda_v0_3_0.md

 * get_coordinates(): New method.
 It returns the coordinates of the WaterFrame measurements.
 * \_\_getatr\_\_(): New magic method.
 It returns the metadata information.
 * empty(): New method.
 It returns True if self.data is empty.
+* info_metadata(): The values of the metadata dictionary are forced to be str.

 In access/egim.py